Short course workflow checklist

 - Syllabus – In the ‘Edit course run’ area provide a list of short bullet points outlining the key themes that this course covered.
 This will appear on the course description page and the Certificate of Achievement transcript.

 - Certificate submitted – You must draft and submit the Certificate of Achievement before the course can be opened for enrolments.
 Only team members with Organisation Admin can submit this.
-Details on how to submit this are here.

 - Optional) Course trailer – Upload a trailer in the ‘Details’ tab via the ‘Trailer’ button.
 Subtitles must be uploaded with a .VTT file.